 The High Court in Mombasa had ordered the Registrar of Companies to provide the current particulars of directors together with copies of the latest returns and resolutions if any.

-The report further states that the company filed contradictory notices of change of directorship on two different occasions regarding the same appointment of a director hence it is not clear which of the documents filed is valid.
+The report further states that the company filed contradictory notices of change of directorship on two different occasions regarding the same appointment of a director and it was not clear which of the documents filed was valid.

 “On September 23, 1999, the company filed with the Registrar of Companies a notification of change of directors to the effect that on June 28, 1999 Swaleh Awadh Saleh was appointed a new director,” the report says.